milendyankov/liferay-code-samples/portal/7.1/java8/code/modules/applications/portlets/render-filter-portlet/README.md

 ## Other frameworks and libraries used in this sample

 - `MVC Portlet` - for the portlet _(it would work the same with any other portlet framework)_
-- `OSGi Declrative Services` - to register portlet filters as OSGi components
+- `OSGi Declarative Services` - to register portlet filters as OSGi components
 - `JSP` - to build the view layer
 - [Clay](https://clayui.com/) components - to display the list with icons